simagix/keyhole/USERSGUIDE.md

 The above command by default spawns 20 connections and generates 600 transactions per second (TPS) for 5 minutes.
 You can change the number of connections by including the `--conn` flag, the TPS from `--tps` flag, and duration from `--duration` flag.

 Load test a replica or a sharded cluster, the connecting behavior works the same way as in monitoring mode.
-If you want collect all stats from all `mongod` instances, spin up multiple `keyhole` instances and connect to each `mongod`.

 ### Design
 There are different stages in a *keyhole* load test run, and they are as following